-All Member States have implemented Article 15(1) regarding the principle of the decision on surrender whilst 21 of the 24 Member States have done so for paragraph 2 which deals with requests for supplementary information.
+All Member States have implemented Article 15(1) regarding the principle of the decision on surrender whilst 22 Member States have done so for paragraph 2 which deals with requests for supplementary information.
 CZ, MT and the UK have not explicitly transposed this paragraph, though at least in the UK in practice if further information is needed it may be requested.
 Several Member States allow the judicial authority to place time limits on the receipt of information and some have stated or legislated that if information is lacking or not received in time the person may be released or surrender refused.16 In relation to Article 15(3), only 16 States (BE, EE, EL, ES, FR, IE, LT, LU, HU, NL, AT, PL, PT, SI, SK, SE) specifically refer to the possibility for the Issuing Judicial Authority to provide additional information.
 For many other states this possibility exists in any case.

+However, as mentioned above under Article 8, IT legislation requires additional documents, which is likely to lead to systematic requests for further information.
 Furthermore, it has been reported that IE requires additional information on a systematic basis, which would be contrary to this article if it does indeed occur in practice.